radeksotwin/Alarm/README.md

 # Alarm

+Compile error case:
-If xcworkspace project would not compile with embeded Pods, deintegrate them and init Podfile one more time:
+If AlarmTest.xcworkspace project would not compile with embeded Pods, deintegrate them and init Podfile one more time.

 1. deintegrate